casangi/pyasdm/docs/index.rst

 Todo
 ----

+DataViews
+    The c++ BDF code includes classes and structures that are useful when filling a MeasurementSet v2.
+    Those date data views are unlikely to be useful for the users of pyasdm.
+Useful views need to be defined an implemented.
+This layer also includes useful methods to link back from a BDF to the relevant meta data in the ASDM.
+This layer may also include some data selection methods and criteria.

 PackedData
     PackedData contains all of the integrations in a single data subset.
 The internal processing is slightly different.
 This type of data is not yet correctly handled.
 This not include correlator data, which is